Modal component with Next.js

 }

-Basically, we used the default code in the component and inserted the DOM node where our Modal will be rendered.
+Basically, we used the default code in the component and inserted a div element where our Modal will be mounted.

 Create the Modal component